xd009642/tarpaulin/README.md

                                      name that they will recognise.
 Refer to their documentation for this.
         --config <FILE>              Path to a toml file specifying a list of options this will override any other options set
-        --coveralls <KEY>            Coveralls key, either the repo token, or if you' re using travis use $TRAVIS_JOB_ID
-                                     and specify travis-{ci|pro} in --ciserver
+        --coveralls <KEY>            Coveralls key, either the repo token, or if you're using travis use $TRAVIS_JOB_ID and specify travis-{ci|pro} in --ciserver
         --example <NAME>...
 Test only the specified example -e, --exclude <PACKAGE>...
 Package id specifications to exclude from coverage.
 See cargo help pkgid for more